brikis98/docker-osx-dev/README.md

    how to switch from file watching to polling.
 Unfortunately, this eats up a fair amount of resources and responds to file changes slower, especially as the project gets larger.
+5. [Hodor](https://github.com/gansbrest/hodor).
+Uses the [Unison File
+   Synchronizer](http://www.cis.upenn.edu/~bcpierce/unison/) to sync files.
+I have not had a chance to try this project out yet.

 # License